vscosta/yap/README.md

 ![The YAP Logo](docs/icons/yap_128x128x32.png)
 </center>

-NOTE: this version of YAP is still experimental, documentation may be out of date.
+NOTE: this version of YAP is still in transition, documentation is out of date, and most packages need to be fixes.

 ## Introduction